concur/developer.concur.com/api-reference/direct-connects/hotel-service-2/Use-cases.markdown

 1.13 The UI shows the Cancel Trip pop-up where the Business traveler may chooser to enter a comment.
 The Business traveler clicks OK.

 1.14 The UI shows the Rules and cancellation policy.
-The Business traveler accepts the policies by chekcing the 'I agree ...' button and clicking Continue
+The Business traveler accepts the policies by checking the 'I agree ...' button and clicking Continue

-1.15 The UI shows the trip cancellation page where confirmation and cancellation numbers can be found.  <The Business traveler closes the pop-up and is now on the Trip page> -- check if the confirmation page is a popup and after closing where does the user end up?
+1.15 The UI shows the trip cancellation page where confirmation and cancellation numbers can be found.  <The Business traveler closes the pop-up and is now on the Trip page> -- check if the confirmation page is a pop-up and after closing where does the user end up?